Honouring our First Nations through Indigenous Education

-On Thursday, September 30, 2021, St. Michael’s College School (SMCS) staff and students honoured the first National Day for Truth and Reconciliation.
+On Thursday, September 30, 2021, St. Michael’s College School (SMCS) staff and students were honouring Indigenous Peoples on the first National Day for Truth and Reconciliation.

 “The goal on Thursday, September 30 is to have our community recognize the impact and the legacy of the residential school system in Canada,” says John Walsh ’73, Manager of Community & Learning Partnerships.
 Walsh is also the chair of the Indigenous Education Group at SMCS.